 Doing Death podcast

 Amanda Blainey met with Kathryn Mannix - best selling author of “With the End In Mind: How to Live and Die Well”.
 They talk about resolving personal issues whilst we are still alive, choosing the place to die, and how we can access better care when dying.
-And is how we live a reflection on how we die?
+And asks the big question: Is how we live a reflection on how we die?

 Amanda Blainey caught up with David Hieatt co-founder of The Do Lectures and Hiut Denim.
 After four amazing hot days at the Do Lectures in Wales in June we spoke to David about his experiences of death and what he has learnt from it.
 He talked about his father’s values, his death and how this has influenced his life and work.